-As discussed in this report (page 8), the main advantage of the travel insurance in the Johnson plan is that it replaces a 90-day stability clause with the more flexible provision that a medical emergency be "sudden and unforeseen".
+As discussed earlier in this document, the main advantage of the travel insurance in the Johnson plan is that it replaces a 90-day stability clause with the more flexible provision that a medical emergency be "sudden and unforeseen".
 Some individuals may feel that this added flexibility regarding travel with pre-existing conditions is worth the extra cost, while others may feel it is not worth the additional expense.
 (Also see Appendix 1 for a discussion of how the "sudden and unforeseen" provision of the Johnson insurance is interpreted.)